TylerTemp/SaintsField/README.md

 This is the same as `ShowIf`, `HideIf`, plus it's allowed to be applied to array, `Button`, `ShowInInspector`

-Different from `ShowIf`/`HideIf`: apply on an array will directly show or hide the array itself, rather than each element.
+Different from `ShowIf`/`HideIf`:
+1.  apply on an array will directly show or hide the array itself, rather than each element.
+2. Callback function can not receive value and index

 ```csharp
 using SaintsField.Playa;